Kong/kongponents/docs/components/table-view.md

 A boolean to hide pagination element (defaults to `false`).

+### hidePaginationWhenOptional

+Set this to `true` to hide pagination when the table record count is less than or equal to the page size.
+Defaults to `true`.

 ### rowExpandable

 Function for making a row expandable.
 The function receives row value object as an argument and should return a boolean value.
 Default value is `() => false`.